Penalties for driving without insurance in Massachusetts

 Jail

-According to Massachusetts state laws, if you are found guilty of driving without insurance, you may have to serve up to one year in jail (with potentially more jail time if you are convicted of multiple offenses).
+According to Massachusetts state laws, if you are found guilty of driving without insurance, you may have to serve up to two and a half years in jail.

 Driving privileges revoked